Cuaies/ares-template/README.md

 4. Install dependencies:

-Fetch the dependencies required to by the project:
+Fetch the dependencies required by the project:

 ```bash
 $ npm ci
 ```

-5. Configure the template to match your project needs.
+5. Configure the template to match your project's needs.

 For more information on how to configure the template, refer to the [guide][guide].